 Hand and Wrist Arthritis Treatments

-• The degree to which the arthritis has progressed
+• The progression of the arthritis

 • The number of joints involved